mmistakes/so-simple-theme/_main/about.md

 title: Our Story
 excerpt: About Artineering and the Team
 image:
-  header: images/about/winter.jpg
+  header: images/about/spring_tallinn.jpg
-  caption: Photo of Tallinn by Jaanus Jagomägi
+  caption: Early night in Tallinn
 schema: AboutPage
 ---